 Why visit: Love Saves The Day is one of Bristol’s most popular festivals, which often markets itself as the city’s Glastonbury.
-Home to a number of locally and internationally renowned live music acts, DJs and performances to suit multiple music tastes, this festival also sees its fair share of high profile acts as well.
+Home to various locally and internationally renowned live music acts, DJs and performances to suit multiple music tastes, this festival also sees its fair share of high-profile acts as well.

 Cost: From £38.50 per adult

 Where: Millennium Square and Castle Park